 Automotive Technology I & II

 Students in this program is offered to juniors and seniors.
-The program begins with an introduction to basic shop procedures and will learn in a program that exceeds the nationally recognized ASE Maintenance and Light Repair Technical Program Standards.
-It reaches the Mastery Standards in Electrical, Brakes, Steering and Suspension, Engine Repair, and Automotive HVAC.
+The program begins with an introduction to basic shop procedures and will learn in a program that exceeds the nationally recognized Automotive Service Excellence (ASE) Maintenance and Light Repair Technical Program Standards.
+It reaches the Mastery Standards in Electrical, Brakes, Steering and Suspension, Engine Repair, and Automotive Heating, Ventilation, and Air Conditioning (HVAC).
 At the end of each subject, students have the opportunity to take the State of Michigan Mechanics Licensing Exam on campus for a total of five licenses.
-If college level work is attained, students can earn up to 21 LCC credits over the course of two years.
+If college level work is attained, students can earn up to 21 Lansing Community College (LCC) credits over the course of two years.

 Automotive Technology II